 - Iconic Outfit: Lenin's newsboy cap and suit, Feliks Dzerzhinsky's cavalry greatcoat.

 - I Have Your Wife: The Bolsheviks made most former Imperial officers (that's the ones who weren't in the White army) work for them by taking their families hostage.

 - Insistent Terminology: The Red Army had "commanders", not officers.
 "Officer" was a loaded word implying nobility and conviction to the Tsarist cause.
 Until 1930s Red Army technically had no military ranks (such as sergeant, lieutenant, colonel...), and commanders were addressed by their positions: "platoon commander", "regiment commander", etc.note Often leading to Acronym and Abbreviation Overload.

-- A Lighter Shade of Grey: Subverted, though not exactly in a moral sense.
-The Bolsheviks seized power in October and won the Civil War mainly due to the fact that they had a program that answered for many people that had been oppressed for centuries by the zarist regime (peasants, workers and oppressed nations such as Tartars, Ukranians, Finns, Poles, etc.).
+- A Lighter Shade of Grey: The Bolsheviks seized power in October and won the Civil War since they had a program that answered for many people that had been oppressed for centuries by the czarist regime (peasants, workers and oppressed nations such as Tartars, Ukranians, Finns, Poles, etc.).
 Contrast with the White Army (composed of Mensheviks, liberals, capitalists, royalists and foreign armies), which could only decide (and for a short period of time) who would be their supreme commander.
 Their lack for a political and economic alternative gave the Bolsheviks the upper hand.

 - Loads And Loads Of Factions: Bolsheviks, Mensheviks, other revolutionary leftists, anarchists, democrats, monarchists, ethnic nationalists, foreign interventionists from the Allied and Central Powers, those just trying to fight their way out...
 Did we forget anyone.?